notwopr/largecsvreader/README.md

 Dash's filtering by row features are not very good (e.g. cannot using OR statements).

 Here is an sample deployment: http://notwopr.pythonanywhere.com/

+If you like my code please consider donating: https://ko-fi.com/notwopr